-Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Minidress Is A ‘Post-Thanksgiving’ One
+Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Mini Dress Is A ‘Post-Thanksgiving’ One

 The video has racked up over 40,000 views since being posted yesterday.

-Kelly comes as a fitness fiend.
-The star seems to be all muscle, although Kelly has admitted that maintaining her sensational shape doesn’t come that easily.
+Kelly is well-known as a fitness fiend.
+The star seems to be all muscle, although she has admitted that maintaining her sensational shape doesn’t come that easily.
 Back in 2015, the star opened up to People, confessing that she has to put in a lot of hard work to look so great.

 “There are a lot of people that don’t have to work out, and I am so happy for them, but I have to work out for my body type.
 It’s part of my routine.
 It’s part of my ritual.
 It doesn’t just make me look better, but it makes me emotionally feel better,” Kelly said.